-- (a) In responding to analyst, shareholder and investor queries, an authorised spokesperson must: - (i) only discuss information that has been publically released;

-- (ii) ensure all responses are balanced, factual and truthful; and - (iii) confine comments on market analyst's financial projections to errors in factual information or underlying assumptions. - (b) Where an analyst, shareholder or investor query can only be answered by disclosing Price Sensitive Information, an authorised spokesperson must decline to answer that query.
+- (a) All communications with market analysts will be conducted by the CEO, Company Secretary, CFO or such other person approved by the CEO, Company Secretary or CFO as the authorised spokesperson for AVADA. - (b) All meetings with shareholder advisory groups, shareholders or investors will be conducted by the CEO, along with the Company Secretary, CFO and/or Chairman of the Board as the authorised spokespersons for AVADA or such other person approved by the CEO and Chairman of the Board. - (c) In responding to analyst, shareholder and investor queries, an authorised spokesperson must: - (i) only discuss information that has been publicly released; - (ii) ensure all responses are balanced, factual and truthful; and - (iii) confine comments on market analyst's financial projections to errors in factual information or underlying assumptions. - (d) Where an analyst, shareholder or investor query can only be answered by disclosing Price Sensitive Information, an authorised spokesperson must decline to answer that query.
 The authorised spokesperson should then refer the query to a member of the Disclosure Committee so a formal decision can be made as to whether or not it is appropriate for the Company to disclose information relevant to that query.